BlueMarbleSpace/AirTravelCarbonCalculator/README.md

 # AirTravelCarbonCalculator
+Blue Marble Space is committed to a sustainable future.
+See our [Code of Ethics](https://www.bluemarblespace.org/ethics.html).

-Calculates carbon emissions of flying commercially
+This code calculates carbon emissions of flying commercially.

 # Notes on construction:
 - Dependency TL;DR: pandas, numpy, pycountry, geopy, pycountry-convert.